open-company/open-company-auth/README.md

 ### Authentication Flow

 Based on local settings in the OpenCompany Web application, a GET request is made to this authentication service at `/auth-settings` to retrieve authentication settings.
-The response looks like:
+An unauthenticated response looks like:

 ```json
 {